 Although we take all reasonable measures, we are not responsible for third party circumvention of security measures on our electronic databases or at any of our premises.
 Please note that third party recipients of personal information may have their own privacy policies and we are not responsible for their actions, including their handling of personal information.
 We cannot control the actions of other people with whom you share your information.
 Further, we cannot guarantee that only authorised persons will access your personal information and we cannot guarantee that information you share with us on our website will not become publically available.
 Please notify us immediately if you believe there has been any unauthorised access to your information.

-Purposes for which we collect, hold, use and disclose personal/health information?
+For which purposes do we collect, hold, use and disclose personal/health information?

 We may collect, use and disclose personal information for the primary purpose of conducting our business, which includes: